 Suppose you manage to capitalize on some objective or curiosity in a search or social user looking for a place to lease, drawing a click.
 Now, if you fail to make the sale or capture the apartment lead, you’ve only paid for a click, not a resident.
 A very expensive tiny mechanical movement of the finger that will never give you money.
 Not exactly good for business, right?

 When your prospect arrives at your landing page, there needs to be sufficient content to firmly establish confidence in your property.
 If you’re a luxury apartment complex trying to lease-up, the sale you’re reaching for represents a more significant decision than a can of soda, an air freshener, or a screwdriver.

 Decisions of such substance require a high level of confidence and comfort, usually a result of careful consideration.
 The average online shopper is no different.
 If anything, they’re more deliberate, more apt to research their options, than the rest.
 That multifamily PPC ad that led them to your multifamily website?
-It may be one of five or more results (organic and PPC) they check, and the sale may simply come down to which advertiser supplied sufficient information to facilitate confidence in the apartment community itself.
+It may be one of five or more results (organic and multifamily PPC) they check, and the sale may simply come down to which advertiser supplied sufficient information to facilitate confidence in the apartment community itself.

 This comfort can overcome barriers like price that might impede prospects, particularly with larger purchases.
 A would-be resident might be willing to spend 10% more for your luxury apartments than the next guy, simply because they are confident they know exactly what they are getting.
-That willingness can result in a walk-through, which can result in a sale, all because your site was optimized with an intuitive user experience that kept the visitor engaged long enough to read a substantial amount of copy.
-You’ve inspired confidence in your multifamily residence, and all it required was some strategic copywriting and a willingness to go beyond “short and sweet.”
+That willingness can result in a walk-through, which can result in a sale, all because your multifamily website was optimized with an intuitive user experience that kept the visitor engaged long enough to read a substantial amount of content.
+You have inspired confidence in your multifamily community, and all it required was some strategic copywriting and a willingness to go beyond “short and sweet.”